 Every case is different, so it is advised that you discuss your circumstances with a doctor.

-Living with the symptoms of varicose veins can be uncomfortable but if left untreated, varicose veins can also lead to Deep Vein Thrombosis (DVT) and blood clots, as well as varicose eczema.
+Living with the symptoms of varicose veins can be uncomfortable, and in some cases, the discomfort may worsen over time.
+Additionally, if left untreated, varicose veins can lead to complications like Deep Vein Thrombosis (DVT), eczema, and even ulcers.

 Seek expert advice